Sons of Chaos: Story Summary

 The Ottoman Empire held power over Greece for more than 400 years.
-Ali Pasha of Ioannina, the Sultan's leader in charge of Northern Greece, had been engaged in a forty year conflict with the Souliotes, a small group of Greeks that fled to the hills of Souli to retain their freedom.
+Ali Pasha of Ioannina, the Sultan's leader in charge of Northern Greece, had been engaged in a forty year conflict with the Souliotes, a small group of Greeks (source?) that fled to the hills of Souli to retain their freedom.

 The Souliotes would sooner die than bow down to oppression of the Ottoman Empire.
 Markos Botsaris, the 12-year-old son of the Souliote Leader Kitsos Botsaris, was raised within this world of chaos, as his home has been under attack since birth, however he was not a naturally skilled warrior.

 His father Kitsos receives a letter from Ali Pasha, requesting peace with the Suliotes.
 Kitsos and his men arrive at Ali's Palace to find that the peace declaration was a ruse and Ali has mounted an attack on the women of children of Souli upon their arrival.
 The village is rampaged and Marcos watches his mother beheaded at the hands of Ali Pasha's son, Muhktar, and is taken prisoner in Ali's Palace, where he spends the next ten years of his life.

 The Ottoman Empire has weakened and Greece is heading towards revolution as Ali's daughter-in law Eleni, helps Marcos escape and instructs him to go to her father Ibrahim Pasha of Berat.
 In Berat, Eleni's father Ibrahim takes him in and regardless that he is the enemy, works to build Marcos into a leader.
 While living in Berat, Marcos falls further in love with Eleni who communicates with him through secret letters.

 The turmoil of Greece increases and upon Marcos completing his training with Eleni's brother, Ismael, Ibrahim asks for Marcos to go out and muster up support to rise against Ali.
 In doing so, Marcos heads to Gardiki and reunites with the remaining Greeks and learns that his sister has married his best friend, Photo and is about to have a baby.

 Ibrahim learns that Ali is set to attack Gardiki and offers Marcos weapons and munitions to support the attack, however they fail to return soon enough and the Greeks of Gardiki are slaughtered, including his sister.
 Marcos' anger explodes and he is determined to bring freedom to his people.
 The Greeks rise and revolt and Marcos leads the way.

 Marcos receives a letter from Eleni explaining that she needs him to come to her, that Ali's Palace is under attack and that he must save her.
 Marcos quickly leaves the battle that he is leading to face Ali Pasha and save the woman he loves.